deannagelosi/shelving/README.md

 Step 3: Divide to solve problems

 - If can't decide between remaining options, add a new cell in all remaining directions

-### Next Steps

-1. Score the grid slots for cellular automata
-2. Score the line segments for cellular automata
-3. Implement rules